-Jason Bouwman is an artist, illustrator and designer working in the wine growing region of Southern Ontario near Niagara Falls.
+Jason Bouwman is a painter, illustrator and designer working in the wine growing region of Southern Ontario near Niagara Falls.

 When Jason is painting he works "en plein air" meaning simply out of doors.
-Working directly from nature forces the artist to think quickly to capture the essence of something while avoiding the trap of unnecessary details.
+Working directly from nature forces the artist to think quickly to capture the essence of something.
 Similarly Jason's designs are clean, uncluttered, uncomplicated, yet sophisticated and communicate a main thought or idea directly and efficiently as possible.

 Jason Bouwman , painter

 Painting locations are typically very close to Jason's home in Southern Ontario but travel locations and vacation spots also appear in his body of work.
 Past commissions have come from as far away as Texas, New York, England and the Netherlands.

 On a cold winter night in 1979 an accidental explosion in the backyard of a Burlington residence nearly killed a young boy.
 As the blast threw the lad to the ground he instinctively raised is hands to his face and covered his eyes, shielding them from the flames and the heat.
 It was a move that would protect the boy’s future as an accomplished visual artist.

 Thirty years later Jason Bouwman is now the principal and creative director of Compass Creative Studio - a brand design consultancy based in Southern Ontario.
 He has been creating effective visual communications for over 15 years.
 He began his career as an illustrator and graphic designer while still enrolled in Sheridan College’s Technical illustration program.
 Over the years he has helped many organizations and businesses to express their mission & vision, to develop their brand’s identity and to find their “visual voice”.